casper-network/docs/source/docs/casper/resources/tutorials/advanced/cross-contract.md

 :::info

-You can always try out storing different types in the context.
-There is a distinction between storing data in the context of a smart contract and using dictionaries.
-The dictionaries can be used to store the data which is dapp centric.
-Just be sure to remember that the dictionary is not an SQL Database and only what is necessary and should be stored on the blockchain can go into the dictionary.
-The objects referenced in a contract should only be used as links between contracts/dictionaries in a bigger application.
+There is a distinction between storing data in a contract’s `NamedKeys` and using a dictionary.
+Dictionaries can be used to store dApp-centric data, but they are not a SQL database and should only be used for data that needs to be stored in global state.
+Objects referenced in a contract should only be used as links within a bigger application.

 :::